DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.AgileDC.md

 4. <span class="fragment strike" data-fragment-index="7">⛑ Psychological Safety</span>
 5. <span class="fragment strike" data-fragment-index="9">🔮 Customer Focus</span>

-</div><div style="flex: 1; font-size: 50%">
+</div><div style="flex: 1; font-size: 60%">

 <ol>
-<li class="fragment" data-fragment-index="2">🧶 Many teams; many systems; 30+ had to be coordinated to implement a change to the duration of a loan-type.</li>
+<li class="fragment" data-fragment-index="2">🧶 Many teams and systems involved</li>
-<li class="fragment" data-fragment-index="4">🐘 Every release was big and resulted in fire-fighting, urgent bugs, and emergency deployments.</li>
+<li class="fragment" data-fragment-index="4">🐘 Big risky deployments</li>
-<li class="fragment" data-fragment-index="6">🔥 There was explicitly no time to address tech debt because there were too many fires.</li>
+<li class="fragment" data-fragment-index="6">🔥 Too many fires to put out</li>
-<li class="fragment" data-fragment-index="8">🤫 Decisions were often made based on what would get the least attention from superiors.</li>
+<li class="fragment" data-fragment-index="8">🤫 Avoid attention from superiors</li>
-<li class="fragment" data-fragment-index="10">🙈 Dev teams were implementing farmed-out requirements with nearly no context.</li>
+<li class="fragment" data-fragment-index="10">🙈 Implementing farmed-out requirements</li>
 </ol>

 </div></div>

 Note:
-<li class="fragment" data-fragment-index="2">🧶 Many teams; many systems; 30+ had to be coordinated to implement a change to the duration of a loan-type.
+- 🧶 Many teams; many systems; 30+ had to be coordinated to implement a change to the duration of a loan-type.
-<li class="fragment" data-fragment-index="4">🐘 Every release was big and resulted in fire-fighting, urgent bugs, and emergency deployments.
+- 🐘 Every release was big and resulted in fire-fighting, urgent bugs, and emergency deployments.
-<li class="fragment" data-fragment-index="6">🔥 There was explicitly no time to address tech debt because there were too many fires.
+- 🔥 There was explicitly no time to address tech debt because there were too many fires.
-<li class="fragment" data-fragment-index="8">🤫 Decisions were often made based on what would get the least attention from superiors.
+- 🤫 Decisions were often made based on what would get the least attention from superiors.
-<li class="fragment" data-fragment-index="10">🙈 Dev teams were implementing farmed-out requirements with nearly no context.
+- 🙈 Dev teams were implementing farmed-out requirements with nearly no context.